chad-bot/Beer-Pong/README.md

 Then we calculate the two launch angles ψ and θ according to the trajectory algorithms described above in the design portion.
 Baxter uses the MoveIt planner and controller from lab 7 to set its shoulder and wrist joint to ψ and θ, respectively.

-With the gun in place, a subscriber tracking the status of Baxter's right gripper is notified to "close", actuating the gun, then "open" on completion of the launch.
+With the gun in place, a subscriber tracking the status of Baxter's right gripper is notified to "close", actuating the gun's trigger, then "open" on completion of the launch.
 Once the ping pong is shot, we return the arm to the "ready" position to make sure we never block Baxter's line of sight.

 # Results
 ---